 By Matthew Santamaria (firstname.lastname@example.org)

-Savanna learned that Jess tested positive for the gene that causes Huntington’s disease (HD).
-This is a fatal genetic disorder that causes the progressive breakdown of nerve cells in the brain.
-It deteriorates a person’s physical and mental abilities usually during their prime working years and has no cure.
+HD is a fatal genetic disorder that causes the progressive breakdown of nerve cells in the brain.
+It deteriorates a person’s physical and mental abilities during their prime working years and has no cure.

-In 2014, Jess started to develop symptoms of HD.
-This is described as having ALS, Parkinson’s and Alzheimer’s diseases – simultaneously.
-Symptoms include personality changes, mood swings, depression, forgetfulness, impaired judgement, unsteady gait, involuntary movements, slurred speech, difficulty in swallowing, and significant weight loss.
+Symptoms include personality changes, mood swings, depression, forgetfulness, impaired judgment, unsteady gait, involuntary movements, slurred speech, difficulty in swallowing, and significant weight loss.

 The decision to get genetically tested is difficult to make.
 Each year, 5-10% are tested.
 It is never the right or wrong decision to be tested.
 There are people that see no benefit in knowing that they will develop the disease while others want to know in order to make informed choices about their future.
 It can take up to several weeks to receive your results from the genetic testing center.